jonathanpozin/Pozin-Tech-Services/README.md

 ## Who We’ve Helped

-- Over **20+ students** in the Staten Island area have received either repaired or custom-built PCs
+- Over **20+ people** in the Staten Island area have received either repaired or custom-built PCs
 - Hosted multiple **free consultations and upgrade sessions** for local youth
 - Supported students building PCs for the first time
 - Collaborated with peers for joint repair sessions and build workshops